 Choosing an honorary bridesmaid role can be a great way to include your closest friends and family members who may not fit the typical bridesmaid mold.

-This can include school friends or even relatives who are unable to perform all the duties of a regular bridesmaid.
-Additionally, an honorary bridesmaid can be a helpful backup if you need extra assistance with small tasks leading up to the wedding day.
+This can include school friends or even relatives who cannot perform all the duties of a regular bridesmaid.
+An honorary bridesmaid can be a helpful backup if you need extra assistance with small tasks leading up to the wedding day.

-Plus, it’s a meaningful way to show your appreciation to someone special.
-Consider giving them a thoughtful bridesmaid gift or a gift card to show your gratitude.
+Plus, it’s a meaningful way to show appreciation to someone special.
+Consider giving them a thoughtful bridesmaid gift or a gift card to show gratitude.

 Be sure to include their name in the wedding program, and work with your wedding planner to include them in wedding details such as the bridal shower or reception.
 Remember, an honorary bridesmaid is just as important as the official bridal party and will be a cherished part of your wedding memories.